TSawyer87/flakes/README.md

 - The same for home-manager, the modules imported into the `home.nix` are located in `~/flakes/modules/homeManagerModules/` you can add home packages, programs, and more there.

 - Most of the actual configuration is done in the `~/flakes/config/` directory, thats where you'll find the neovim configuration as well as hyprland and more.

+- I set my cursor with stylix so to change cursors the directory is `~/flakes/modules/nixosModules/stylix.nix`

 ### This flake is inspired by the ZaneyOS project: